Ask Marc – about employee experience

 If you look at the similarities, service design is a great gateway into agile, because one problem about agile is the role of the product owner.
 Somehow the product owner magically knows everything the customers want – and that just does not happen like that.
 On the other hand service design is great to find out what people want through research, prototyping, co-creation.
 For me that is how service design and agile can fit together: we can practice service design in a similar time frame as you do in agile sprints.
 While you are developing the next feature, the next part of a feature, and you run simultaneous service design sprints with research to define requirements for the next sprints, you’re constantly feeding the backlog and make sure they have enough to develop.

 Can a number of journey maps automatically be merged into a holistic master journey?

 Not yet.
 However this is on our roadmap.
 This is something we’ll start working on this year.
 It won’t be launched this year, but we actually want to create something.
 I talked about that in an earlier interview – that you can visually just like you scroll throuh Google Maps, that you should be able to visually scroll through the different hierarchy levels of journey maps.
 We still don’t know how, and that is rather our task right now.

 If you’re interested in the topic, send us an email, we’re happy to include you to our prototyping sessions and get your feedback on that.

 Big view question: talk about the public sector applications of service design, specifically in the public sector focusing on complex issues facing governments and society

-I think I’m not the right person to talk about that, because there are much better people to talk about that.
+I think there are much better people to talk about that.
 I’ve been working with governments and public services, but if we look at what, for example, gov.uk did in the last years – they are way ahead!
 I would suggest to google for talks by gov.uk, the former leader Lou Downe did some really good talks at conferences.
-Some of them are online and i recommend to watch these.
-It’s are absolutely fantastic work these colleagues are doing there.
+Some of them are online and I recommend to watch these.
+It's absolutely fantastic work these colleagues are doing there.